sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

 n-grams "on the fly".
 Thus, when calling the ``fit`` we will pass an extra argument ``n_grams=3`` to indicate we want SS3 to learn to recognize important words, bigrams, and 3-grams **[*]**.
-Additionally, we will name our model "movie\_review\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyperparameter optimization to find better hyperparameters values.
+Additionally, we will name our model "movie\_review\_3grams" so that we can save it and load it later from the ``PySS3 Command Line`` to perform the hyperparameter optimization to find better :ref:`hyperparameter <ss3-hyperparameter>` values.

 **[*]** *If you're curious and want to know how this is actually done by SS3, read the paper "t-SS3: a text classifier with dynamic